![]() |

 Although it appears that I'm late to the Gophers party, I have finally managed to embrace Idiomatic Go in my programming arsenal.
+I now realized that better late than never.
+Golang is truely a highly productive language In this post, I'm gonna talk about my new project lsgo - ls command in golang for fun & learning . |

-After watching various Gophercon videos , Rob Pike’s “Concurrency is not Parallelism” & Liz’s “Containers from Scratch” , I was super charged in getting my hands dirty with golang.
+After watching various Gophercon videos , Rob Pike’s “Concurrency is not Parallelism” & Liz’s “Containers from Scratch” , I was super charged in getting my hands dirty with golang

 Rather than starting out in traditional hello-world world, I decided to take a spin and wanted to try with real-world program.

-Well, who doesn’t know about ls command?? .
-Simple, yet powerful.
-So what about, implementing ls command from scratch using golang ? and how much time does a newbie like me, would typically need in converting an idea to implementation, using golang ??
+? and how much time does a newbie like me, would typically need in converting an idea to implementation, using golang

-As it turns out, it only took me a weekend to learn golang basic & it’s powerful idioms, there by implementing a subset of mighty ls command purely in golang.
+As it turns out, it only took me a weekend to learn golang

 The power of golang is such that, what started out as something very trivial as below